 Carlos Perez, MD - Houston, TX

 Dr. Perez is an Assistant Professor of Neurology at Baylor College of Medicine in Houston, TX.
 He also serves as the Director of the MS Regional Program at the Michael E. DeBakey VAMC.
-He completed his medical training at the University of Texas Health Science Center at Houston, including a five-year residency in pediatric neurology and a two-year clinical and research fellowship in multiple sclerosis and neuroimmunology.
+He completed his medical training at the University of Texas Health Science Center at Houston, including a five-year residency in pediatric neurology and a two-year clinical and research fellowship in MS and neuroimmunology.
 He has participated in several NIH-funded research studies and his current research interests are focused on the use of advanced sequencing techniques to identify neural pathways in MS-related tremor, and quantitative data extraction from conventional MRIs to explore health disparities in MS across ethnic/racial groups.
 He is an active participant in several national, multi-center clinical trials in MS, and serves as a member of the Institutional Review Board at Baylor College of Medicine.

 Meheroz Rabadi